 Horseshoe Bay – Sunshine Coast – Vancouver Island

-If you really have time to explore our beautiful coastline, then I suggest taking the circle route through the Sunshine Coast.
+If you really have time to explore our beautiful coastline, then take the circle route through the Sunshine Coast.
 It’s quite a lot of ferry rides, but if you are up for the adventure, it’s totally worth it!

-- You would first take the quick 40-minute passage to the Sunshine Coast (Horseshoe Bay to Langdale ferry).
+- First, take the quick 40-minute passage to the Sunshine Coast (Horseshoe Bay to Langdale ferry).

-- From there you would leisurely make your way up to Earl’s Cove and board the Sechelt to Powell River ferry (Earl’s Cove to Saltry Bay).
-This is a 50-minute crossing.
+- Then board the Sechelt to Powell River ferry (Earl’s Cove to Saltry Bay).
+A 50-minute crossing.

-- You would then drive to Powell River (and, of course, spend some time there).
+- Drive to Powell River (and, of course, spend some time there).

-- Once in Powell River, you would board yet another ferry bound for Comox (on Vancouver Island).
-This is a 1 hour and 30-minute crossing.
+- Once in Powell River, you board another ferry bound for Comox (on Vancouver Island).
+A 1 hour and 30-minute crossing.

-- From there you can head north to see the wonders of Campbell River, Telegraph Cove, Port McNeil, etc., or head south towards Nanaimo and Victoria.
+- From there you have plenty of options.
+You can head north and see the wonders of Campbell River, Telegraph Cove, or Port McNeil.
+(To name a few).
+Or, head south towards Nanaimo and Victoria.

-- To complete the circle and make it back to the mainland, you would board either a Nanaimo – Vancouver ferry, or a Victoria – Vancouver ferry.
+- To complete the circle, board either a Nanaimo – Vancouver ferry, or a Victoria – Vancouver ferry.

 Horseshoe Bay Amenities

-The Horseshoe Bay Terminal has no real amenities to speak of within the terminal (unless vending machine snacks is your thing).
-As long as you have your ticket in hand, however, you can walk over to the shops and restaurants in the bay itself, where there are quite a few options.
-You will just need your BC Ferries ticket to re-enter the terminal (so make sure you hang on to it!).
+The Horseshoe Bay Terminal has no real amenities to speak of.
+Unless, of course, vending machine snacks are your thing.
+With your ticket in hand, however, you can walk over to the shops and restaurants in the bay.
+There you will find quite a few food options.
+You’ll just need your BC Ferries ticket to re-enter the terminal (so make sure to hang on to it!).

-If you decide to head to the Tsawwassen terminal, there are two options for a landing destination: Victoria (Swartz Bay), and South Nanaimo (Duke Point).
+If you decide to head to the Tsawwassen terminal, there are two options for a landing destination.
+Your choices are Victoria (Swartz Bay), and South Nanaimo (Duke Point).

 If your plan is to tour around Victoria, then the Swartz Bay ferry is the obvious choice.
 The 1 hour and 35-minute route to Victoria, in my opinion, is the most scenic.
-This passage over the Salish Sea is dotted with several small islands, which gives you ample opportunity to glimpse sealife and wildlife.
+The passage over the Salish Sea is dotted with several small islands, giving you ample opportunity to glimpse wildlife.
 So I advise you to sit back and enjoy your mini cruise!

-If you hope to explore the Island a bit, then I highly recommend taking the Tsawwassen ferry to Duke Point and slowly making your way to Victoria.
+If you hope to explore much of the Island, then I highly recommend taking the Tsawwassen ferry to Duke Point.
+This way you can slowly make your way to Victoria.
 There is a lot to see in the small towns between Nanaimo and Victoria.

 The Tsawwassen to Duke Point (South Nanaimo) ferry crossing takes 2 hours.

-Insider Tip: Even though it’s a bit of a longer trip, many mid-island locals take the Tsawwassen to Duke Point ferry, due to it typically being less busy than the ferry arriving in Departure Bay.
+Insider Tip: It’s a bit of a longer trip, but you’ll find that many locals take the Tsawwassen to Duke Point ferry.
+This is due to it typically being less busy than the ferry arriving in Departure Bay.